 - Heat a frying pan or wok on medium heat and add olive oil.

 - Add minced/finely chopped garlic and stir.
-Sautee for 1 minute.
+Saute for 1 minute.

 - Add chopped spinach.
 Mix well and saute for 1 minute.

-- Add heavy cream (we used a dairy-free version) and parmesan (we used nutritional yeast as a vegan alternative).
+- Add heavy cream (we used a dairy-free version) and Parmesan (we used nutritional yeast).
 Stir well and bring it to a boil.
 Approx. another 1 minute.

 - Take a long thin container and use an immersion blender to make it extra smooth and creamy.
 (You can skip this step if you don't mind small spinach bites.)

-- Drain the pasta and mix it with the creamy spinach sauce.
-Serve while hot!
+- Drain the cooked pasta and mix it with the creamy spinach sauce.
+Serve it while hot!

 Video